Greg Marshall (Home and Away): Storylines

 Greg meets single mother Fiona Harris (Olivia Pigeot) and helps her find her missing son Toby (Carl Snell).
 They become fast friends and Fiona later takes a job working for Bobby's father Donald Fisher (Norman Coburn) as a housekeeper.
 Greg feels uncomfortable due to his attraction to Fiona.
 They begin an affair but Nick and Damian Roberts (Matt Doran) find out.
 Fiona leaves town and Greg confesses to Bobby who is furious and throws him out.
 She eventually forgives him and they talk of plans to start a family.
 However, soon after, Bobby is injured in a boating accident along with Adam and Luke Cunningham (John Adam) and rendered comatose for several weeks.
 The doctors declare Bobby brain dead and Greg agrees to having the life support machine switched off.
 Greg is inconsolable with grief and is enraged when he finds that Adam is culpable and throws him out, refusing to forgive him.
 When Adam arrives at the church to pay his last respects Greg attacks him but is stopped by Michael and Alf Stewart (Ray Meagher).

 Greg decides to take a job as a lorry driver but it means he is unable to look after Sam.
 He leaves him in Donald's care, supposedly as a temporary measure, but later gives permission for him to be fostered by Michael and his wife Pippa (Debra Lawrance), admitting he will not be returning.
-Greg returns in 2000 to visit Sam and reveals he has been living in Queensland with a new partner.
+Greg returns seven years later to visit Sam and reveals he has been living in Queensland with a new partner.
 He offers Sam the chance to come and live with him to make amends for cancelling an earlier visit.
 Sam agrees but changes his mind when realises how much Donald cares for him and decides to stay in the Bay.